thesua7/Number-Wizard-Console-/README.md

-# Some games by learning unity2D
+# SImple Guess The Number Game using unity2D